Sacramento Accidents & Street Laborers

-Street Laborers and “Duty of Care”The nature of jobs performed on or near roadways means that these employees are given unique privileges that may not be available to ordinary pedestrians.
-For example, a typical pedestrian is usually obligated to look for oncoming traffic before entering the road.
-However, negligence laws in California recognize that street laborers-- like roadwork crews and police officers who are directing traffic--must devote their attention to their work.
-This means that they are prevented from exercising the amount of caution that would otherwise be necessary from someone standing in a busy street.
+Unique Privileges for Street WorkersThe nature of jobs performed on or near roadways endows these employees with unique privileges that are not readily available to ordinary pedestrians.
+For instance, a typical pedestrian must often exercise caution by checking for oncoming traffic before entering the road.
+However, negligence laws in California recognize that street laborers, such as roadwork crews and police officers directing traffic, must allocate their attention to their work, potentially hindering their ability to exercise the same level of caution as someone merely standing on a busy street.

 - Telephone repair company employees